danmalcolm/RezRouting.Net/readme.md

 # <a id="top"></a>RezRouting.Net

-A library that sets up ASP.Net MVC routes using resource-oriented URLs - similar to Ruby on Rails' built-in [Resource Routing](http://guides.rubyonrails.org/routing.html#resource-routing-the-rails-default):

-- Simple configuration API, convention-based naming and smart action discovery - map a resource's routes in one line of code
+RezRouting sets up routes in ASP.Net web applications based on a flexible resource-oriented structure.

+Features and benefits:

+- ASP.Net MVC support (ASP.Net Web API coming soon!)
-- Clean URLs, with all the formatting options you need (lowercase, uppercase (surely not!), dashed, underscored)
+- Clean URLs, with a range of formatting options (lowercase, dashed, underscored etc.)
+- Suitable for both user-facing web applications and APIs designed for machine-to-machine communication
-- Support for singular resources, collections and various nested combinations, e.g. /photos/27229/comments
+- Support for singular resources, collections and various nested combinations, e.g. /products/27229/reviews
 - Partition actions for a resource into separate controllers - no more bloated controllers and SRP violations
+- Built-in CRUD routing scheme - similar to Ruby on Rails' [Resource Routing](http://guides.rubyonrails.org/routing.html#resource-routing-the-rails-default)
+- Built-in task-centric routing scheme - a flexible scheme for more complex applications
+- An extensible route building mechanism that allows you to set up your own routing conventions

+See [Thinking Resourcefully](#background) in the WIKI for further details on using a resource-centric URL structure.

 ## Contents
  - [Introduction](#intro)